-A slow drive-by inspection of the BarrierGate[®] is often all that is required to spot damage which requires maintenance.
+A slow drive-by inspection of the BarrierGate® 2.0 is often all that is required to spot damage which requires maintenance.
 Some inspection considerations are:

-- 1. Are the sides of the Gate Assemblies and Steel Enclosures straight and aligned properly?
-If the sides are not straight or aligned then there is likely structural damage from a vehicle impact.
+- 1. If the sides are not straight or aligned then there is likely structural damage from a vehicle impact.
 A Walk-Up Inspection is required. - 2.
-Are the Bulkhead Assemblies completely closed and locked?
 If there is any visible gap between the Bulkheads, then the system is not properly closed and latched.
 A walk-up inspection is required. - 3.
-Is there an accumulation of dirt, debris, ice or snow around the BarrierGate[®]?
 Clean Guide Rail and Track Sections are critical for proper operation.
 If dirt and debris is present, maintenance and cleaning is required. - 4.
-Are the covers on the manual drive access fully closed?
+Ensure the covers on the manual drive access are fully closed.
 If not, a walk-up inspection should be made to investigate further and secure the covers if possible.